-The San Diego County Regional Airport Authority recognizes that neighborhoods surrounding San Diego International Airport are affected by noise from aircraft operations.
-An Airport Noise Advisory Committee (ANAC) (Committee), consisting of individuals from various organizations, residential areas, and professional associations, was formed in 1981 under the San Diego Unified Port District, previous operator of San Diego International Airport.
+The San Diego County Regional Airport Authority (SDCRAA) recognizes that neighborhoods surrounding San Diego International Airport are affected by noise from aircraft operations.
+An Airport Noise Advisory Committee (ANAC) (Committee), consisting of individuals from various organizations, residential areas, and professional associations, was formed in 1981 under the San Diego Unified Port District, the previous operator of San Diego International Airport (SDIA).
 The Airport Noise Advisory Committee is formally adopted as Airport Authority Policy 9.20.

-The Committee, composed of no more than 18 voting members, provides a forum for collaborative discussion of airport noise issues and other related matters.
-Voting members may include representatives of the following entities, agencies, industries or interested groups:
+The Committee, composed of no more than 18 voting members, provides a forum for collaborative discussion of aircraft noise issues and other related matters.
+Voting members may include representatives of the following entities, agencies, industries, or interested groups:

 Community Representatives within 65 Decibel Contour:

 - 6. Uptown Planners